mjohnson518/mjohnson518/README.md

 ### Hi there 👋🏻

 I'm a Sustainability Professional & Python Developer.
-I enjoy working on challenges related to environmental markets &  the global energy transition.
+I enjoy working on challenges related to GhG Accounting, Environmental Markets & the Global Energy Transition.
 You can see what I am currently up to on my personal site [here][1].

 ## :bread: Second Breakfast